vlasscontreras/php-trainer/README.md

 #### Joins

 Joins are used to connect tables based on supplied criteria.
 This lets you retrieve information from related tables.
-For the following examples, we're going to use the these tables:
+For the following examples, we're going to use these tables:

 **The `customers` table (left):**